erda-project/erda/README.md

 ## License

-Erda is under the AGPL 3.0 license.
+Erda is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.